Picture a Life Without Pain

 Foot and ankle pain is a common problem, and is often treatable.
-The CHI Franciscan podiatrists and orthopedic surgeons are board certified, and many are fellowship trained.
+The Virginia Mason Franciscan Health podiatrists and orthopedic surgeons are board certified, and many are fellowship trained.

 Our team will work with you to properly diagnose the cause of your problem, and employ the best treatment to keep you moving without pain.
 Our specialists will suggest orthotic devices, rehabilitation techniques or state-of-the-art surgical procedures, as needed.

 Our specialists will work with you to diagnose and treat your foot and ankle injuries so you can increase mobility and enjoy a life without pain.
 Some of the conditions we treat include:

 Two conditions that feature an abnormal bend in the toe caused by an imbalance in the muscles, tendons or ligaments that keep the toe straight.
 A hammer toe occurs in the middle joint of a toe and mallet toe occurs in the joint closest to the toe nail.
 This can be caused by wearing high heels or ill-fitting shoes; trauma, such as breaking a toe; or certain diseases and structural problems of the foot.
 Treatment can be as simple as changing footwear, wearing inserts, or in severe cases — surgery.

 One of the most common causes of heel pain, caused by inflammation of the plantar fascia, a band of tissue that runs across the bottom of your foot, connecting your heel bone to your toes.
 Many times, this condition affects runners, people who are overweight or people who wear shoes that don’t offer support.
 Plantar fasciitis is a painful condition — it typically feels like a stabbing pain during the first steps after sitting for a period of time or when you wake up in the morning.
 Treatment includes medications, physical therapy, use of orthotics or surgery.